 Denise Fair is the chief public health officer of the Detroit Health Department.
 She was appointed to the position by Detroit mayor Mike Duggan.

-Fair earned a Master of Public Health from the University of California at Berkeley, and a Bachelor of Arts degree from the University of Michigan at Ann Arbor.
-She received her Master of Business Administration in finance from the Mike Ilitch School of Business at Wayne State University.
-Fair is also board certified in health care management from the American College of Healthcare Executives.
+Fair earned a master’s in public health from the University of California at Berkeley, and a bachelor’s from the University of Michigan at Ann Arbor.
+She received her MBA in finance from the Mike Ilitch School of Business at Wayne State University.
+Fair is also board-certified in health care management from the American College of Healthcare Executives.

 What inspires you to show up to work every day?